ms-mfg-community/ghcp-agentic-mode-dotnet-template/.github/issue-templates/03-customize-dotnet-template.md

 ---
-title: "🔧 Customize .NET Template for Your Project"
+title: "🔧 Customize .NET Template for Your Project and build Unit Testing Framework"
 labels:
   - setup
   - template